 Environmental monitoring and assessment.
 FOMA, SLU: 2009 and 2010.
 Utvecklande av metod för landskapskaraktärisering, SLU.
 (Development of methods for landscape characterisation) 2008.
 350000 SEK (2009) and 570000 SEK (2010).
 (Project leader).

 I have an extensive international network; having been involved in international cooperation in teaching and research for many years.
 This has been carried through, for example, by participation in the steering committee of the EU thematic network LE:NOTRE (comprising more than 80 universities) and the executive board of ECLAS (European Council for Landscape Architecture Schools) and as a represent for ECLAS at the Council of Europe in Strasbourg on the implementation of the European landscape convention.
 I have spent several years in the UK, financed by FORMAS, VINNOVA/Marie Curie and OECD, as a Post Doc and Visiting Research fellow at University of Gloucestershire and University of Sheffield, UK.
 I have also acted as a member of Council of Europe´s Jury for the European Landscape Award and am a Director of Landscape research group, UK.
 I was until 2017 the faculty’s represent in the Steering Group for Future Animal Health and Welfare, FAHW at SLU and a Member of the research committee of the focus group on Human-animal interaction lifestyle initiative.
 I was also member of the Vice Chancellor’s Research Advisory Group at SLU 2013-2017.
 I was 2018-2019 in the partnership steering group for Malmö Innovationsarena (MIA) .
 I am (since 2013) elected member of the Swedish Royal Agriculture and Forestry Academy (KSLA) and member of the landscape committee at KSLA; and an elected member of the Royal Fysiographic Society (Kungliga Fysiografiska Sällskapet.
 Lund) (since 2012).
 Since 2019, I am a Director of the Landscape Research group, based in the UK.
-Between 2019-2020 I'm an elected represent for the academic staff in the University Board of SLU.
+Between 2019-2020 I was elected represent for the academic staff in the University Board of SLU.

 I studied landscape architecture at SLU (in Uppsala and at Alnarp) with a MSc and a Landscape architecture exam. in 1990.
 In 1999 I finalised my PhD on 'Edge Habitats in Agricultural Landscapes, woody species, landscape ecology and applications for planning'.
 I have spent about more than 4 years in England as a Post Doc Fellow at University of Gloucestershire (financed by FORMAS) and as a Visiting Research Fellow at University of Sheffield (financed by Vinnova/Marie Curie), with studies on integrated landscape management and landscape characterisation.
 I have also dedicated more than a decade to European networking on teaching and research, through the Steering Committee of the EU Thematic Network LE:NOTRE and the Executive Board of ECLAS (European Council for Landscape Architecture Schools).
 In this role I have been representing ECLAS at Council of Europe on the implementation of the European Landscape Convention (ELC).